-Expect a journey of around 4 or 5 hours to get from central Prague to Munich and you’ve got a few options especially if stopping on the way.
+Expect a journey of at least 4 hours to get from central Prague to Munich and you’ve got a few options especially if stopping on the way.
 You’ll need to buy a Czech Motorway sticker.
-Details on the driving page.
+Details on the Driving page.

 The fastest way of getting from Prague to Munich is to exit Prague in the direction of Plzen and stay on the D5 motorway until you get into Germany.
 Then take the A93 to the A9 then follow that all the way to the city.
 It’s a good option if you want to break the journey at Regensburg.

 It’s very similar to Vienna in price and duration.
-During the day there is a regular Euro City train service from the Main Train Station which takes four and a half hours to Munich Hauptbahnhof.
+During the day there is a regular Euro City train service from the Main Train Station which takes four and a half hours to Munich Hauptbahnhof (check my recommended hotel at the top of the page only 3 minutes walk from here).
 Either way, consider the EUrail “select pass” if you think you’ll be spending time on trains in this part of Europe as the 2-country or 3-country passes might be worth it for you.
 You can also familiarise yourself with the Prague Main Train Station.